koushik-shetty/number-algo-aggregator/README.md

 # number-algo-aggregator
-combine the numbers from an algorithm
+combine the numbers from different algorithms